TTK4145/Project/testing_from_home.md

 You are allowed to manually input whatever you need for network configuration, such as manually naming the peers' names, ports, or whatever else in order to avoid needing to write general peer discovery.

-This is not a good time to be having network problems, so if you have any problems ask for help as soon as possible.

 Testing network problems
 ------------------------